ARKplayzz/ARKplayzz/README.md

-# Hello Comrades, How goes it on these side of the internet
+# Hello Comrades, How goes it on this side of the internet
 I do computers (sometimes).

 things Im working on ¯\_( ͡ᵔ ͜ʖ ͡ᵔ)_/¯